ConnorMattson/Trace-File-Viewer/README.md

 # Trace File Viewer

-The University of Auckland Computer Sciencenetwork lab hosts the Auckland Satellite Simulator (http://sde.blogs.auckland.ac.nz/).
+The University of Auckland Computer Science network lab hosts the Auckland Satellite Simulator (http://sde.blogs.auckland.ac.nz/).
 It is used to simulate Internet traffic to small Pacific islands that are connected to the rest of the world via a satellite link.